Hellbufl/celestial/README.md

 You can also set the filter on a specific time by right clicking on it.
 Now only paths faster than this time will be accepted and the filter will stay fixed.

 # Troubleshooting
 Windows Defender might prevent the game from running whith the mod installed.
-I currently don't know what to do about this so you'll have to make an exception for the NieR:Autonata folder for the time being.
+I currently don't know what to do about this so you'll have to make an exception for the NieR:Automata folder for the time being.
-Google Chrome will not even download the dll.
+Google Chrome might not even download the dll.

 <!--
 ### Separate Paths